 On average there are 9,600 vehicles reported each year in Cambridgeshire, 4100 of which are removed for destruction.
 These cost Cambridgeshire and Peterborough approximately £300,000 annually.

-It is illegal to abandon a vehicle under the Refuse (Disposal) Amenity Act 1978, and if convicted, can cost you up to £2500 or 3 months in prison.
-Under the Clean Neighbourhoods and Environment Act 2005, the Council will be able to give fixed penalty notices of £200 to the last registered keeper of a vehicle if they consider that the vehicle has been left abandoned.
-If this fee is not paid, the Council will be able to prosecute the last registered keeper.
+It is illegal to abandon a vehicle under the Refuse (Disposal) Amenity Act 1978, and if convicted, can cost you up to £2,500 or three months in prison.
+Under the Clean Neighbourhoods and Environment Act 2005, the council will be able to give fixed penalty notices of £200 to the last registered keeper of a vehicle if they consider that the vehicle has been left abandoned.
+If this fee is not paid, the council will be able to prosecute the last registered keeper.

-Our leaflet about abandoned vehicles will provide you with detailed information about this increasing problem and what to do if you want to make a report.
+Our leaflet about abandoned vehicles (PDF) gives more detailed information about this increasing problem and what to do if you want to make a report.

 - Vehicle make, model and colour

 - Vehicle registration number (also visible on the tax disc)

 - Condition of the vehicle (detailing any vandalism)

 - Expiry date of the tax disc, if there is one